When Are Co-Managed IT Services a Good Fit?

 By: Dustin Bonn

-In this prolonged period of economic turbulence and IT recruiting challenges, more businesses are turning to managed IT providers to add enterprise-scale IT capabilities without additional staff.
-This blog will explore which organizations might benefit from co-managed IT and when another solution might be a better choice.
+In this prolonged period of economic turbulence and IT recruiting challenges, more businesses are turning to managed IT providers to add enterprise-scale IT capabilities without additional full-time staff.

-What Is Co-Managed IT?
+What Is Co-Managed IT Services for Business?

 Co-Managed IT is a service model where an IT Managed Service Provider (MSP) supplements an organization's in-house staff.
 A trusted MSP can expand your team’s capabilities quickly and reduce their workload.